tonsky/FiraCode/README.md

 <img src="./extras/typographics.png" width="754" height="649">

-Fira Code comes with a few different character variants, so that everyone can choose what’s best for them.
+Fira Code comes with a few different character variants so that everyone can choose what’s best for them.
 [How to enable](https://github.com/tonsky/FiraCode/wiki/How-to-enable-stylistic-sets)

 <img src="./extras/stylistic_sets.png" width="754" height="391">

-Being a programming font, Fira Code has fantastic support for ASCII/box drawing, powerline and other forms of console UIs.
+Being a programming font, Fira Code has fantastic support for ASCII/box drawing, powerline, and other forms of console UIs.

 <img src="./extras/console.png" width="754" height="357">